Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Edit stroke size for train lines to make them all visible when they overlap each other.
 - Create the three different types of trains (red = normal, blue = larger capacity, yellow = faster speed).

+### 6/10/2023

+- Fixed bug where the train would stop moving between two stations if they had the same x or y value.
+- Fixed bug where blue train would not unload all its passengers.
+- Add passengers to the train the moment the train spawns at a station.
+- Prevent the triangle passengers from wobbling.

 ### date y

 info